drivendataorg/deon/docs/docs/index.md

 This will create a markdown file called `ETHICS.md` that you can add directly to your project.

-For simple one-off analyses, you can append the checklist to a Jupyter notebook or RMarkdown file using the `-o` flag to indicate the output file. `deon` will automatically append if that file already exists
+For simple one-off analyses, you can append the checklist to a Jupyter notebook or RMarkdown file using the `-o` flag to indicate the output file. `deon` will automatically append if that file already exists.

 ```
 $ jupyter notebook my-analysis.ipynb